There’s no better way to show your patriotism than by displaying an American flag in front of your home or business.

 Traditional flag poles, of course, don’t rotate.
 When a strong gust of wind occurs, it forces the flag to wrap over the pole.

-Because it’s such a common problem, some flag poles (like these) are designed specifically to keep the flag straight.
+Because it’s such a common problem, some silver flagpoles like these are designed specifically to keep the flag straight.
 They feature a spinning pole shaft or rings that turn automatically during strong winds.

-Rotating flag poles (also known as No Tangle Flag Poles) are designed specifically to prevent this issue from happening and include everything in the box to make the pole rotate with the wind and keep your flag tangle free.
+Rotating flag poles (also known as No Tangle Flag Poles at Star Spangled Flags) are designed specifically to prevent this issue from happening and include everything in the box to make the pole rotate with the wind and keep your flag tangle free.

 Use an Anti-Furling Kit